 Florida Fish Art Contest

 The Fish Art Contest, inspired by a 5th grader's homework assignment, has grown into an international competition introducing youth to the wonders of fishing and the outdoors.
 Wildlife Forever organizes the competition each year and coordinates their efforts with host states around the country.
-The deadline to enter is February 28, 2023, so start designing today!
+Stay tuned for more information on the 2024 contest!

 How Can I Participate?

 The Fish Art Contest is open to all youth in grades K-12 (ages 5-18).
 To participate each youth will need to submit a completed entry form, and a one-page creative writing submission (required for grades 4-12), and an original piece of artwork featuring any fish including one or more of the following Florida native species from the same category below.
 Digital artwork will not be accepted this year.

 - Category 1 – Freshwater: Largemouth Bass, Striped Bass, Black Crappie, Bluegill, Redear Sunfish, Spotted Sunfish, Channel Catfish, Florida Gar, Chain Pickerel, Bowfin

 - Category 2 – Saltwater: Snook, Redfish, Spotted Seatrout, Flounder, Tarpon, Mahi-Mahi, Spanish Mackerel, Hogfish, Queen Snapper, Black Grouper

 One first place winner and one runner up will be selected for each grade bracket (kindergarten through third grade, fourth through sixth grade, seventh through ninth grade, and tenth through twelfth grade), one for illustrating the best freshwater fish species and one for the best saltwater fish species.
 All first-place winners will advance to the National Competition to be judged for top prizes, such as the Best of Show.
 In addition to moving onto the national competition, FWC has coordinated the following prizes below: